 16. Results saying 'Incomplete'

-In 20 odd years of doing hearing tests at work I've never had a result come up 'incomplete' - there is always a way to get the best result you can.
-'Incomplete' says to me the technician wasn't really on the ball with the hearing test and was just going through the motions and didn't bother to make sure the test was finished properly.
+In 20 odd years of doing hearing tests at work I've never had a a single result finish as 'incomplete' - there is always a way to get the best result you can.
+'Incomplete' says to me the technician wasn't really on the ball with the hearing test, was just going through the motions and didn't bother to make sure the test was finished properly.

 And a bonus extra - self-testing audiometry systems

-These are systems such as WorkScreen where the client is sent a self-testing kit with employees then testing themselves with it.
+These are systems where the client is sent a self-testing kit with employees then testing themselves with it.
 The short version is 'nope, not compliant', while the long version is ‘no otoscope, no verification check, no known noise levels, no individual review of the health history, no no no and no again’.
 I wish they were good, it would be great to just post a system to a client but they are a really really bad idea.